 Do not confuse it with the film Yamakasi (2001).
 However, members of the Yamakasi group have appeared on many TV shows.

 This group has challengers which focused them on anything hard we can imagine like sleeping on the floor without a blanket or training without food or water.
 They called their activity l’art du déplacement – the art of movement.
-They had some rules in the start which were meant to teach specific principles like sacrifice, humility, hard work and honesty.

 Some of the rules found from the history of the Yamakasi group are